Scheduled MonumentsEnglandHydro-electric power house and associated weir 250m north west of Tin Bridge

 What is Hydro-electric power house and associated weir 250m north west of Tin Bridge?

-The hydro-electric power house and associated weir 250 metres north-west of Tin Bridge is an industrial monument representing the application of water power technology to electricity generation.
+The hydro-electric power house and associated weir 250 metres north-west of Tin Bridge is a twentieth-century industrial structure constructed to harness water power for electricity generation.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020895.

 Who is responsible for protecting Hydro-electric power house and associated weir 250m north west of Tin Bridge?